angoca/log4db2/README.txt

       AdminBody.sql -- Body of the administration tools.
       AdminHeader.sql -- Headers of the administration tools.
       Appenders.sql -- Definition of the appenders.
+      Appenders_No_ExpC.sql -- Appenders for DB2 no Express-c (LOG_UTL_FILE).
+        This is not included in the installation.
       CleanObjects.sql -- Remove all objects.
       CleanTables.sql -- Remove all tables.
       CleanTriggers.sql -- Remove all triggers.